cyberw0lfe/snyk-recursive/README.md

 This package runs Snyk security scans recursively against every subdirectory containing a `node_modules` directory and a `package.json` file.

-**NOTE: This readme is written as if this package has actually been published, but I haven't actually published it anywhere yet.
-Running `npm install snyk-recursive` won't install this code!**

 ## Usage

 ### Options